-Championship for the fourth time overall, and the first time since 2001, when he came from a game down in the final to beat David Walters.
+Championship for the Welsh AC Ochampionship for the fourth time overall, and the first time since 2001, when he came from a game down in the final to beat David Walters.

 Eight players contested the event at Dyffryn Gardens, west of Cardiff, over three days.
-Defending champion and eleventime winner Ian Burridge went out in a thrilling semi-final to Walters, while Williams defeated current Welsh GC Champion John Evans in straight games in the other semi.
+Defending champion and eleventime winner lan Burridge went out in a thrilling semi-final to Walters, while Williams defeated current Welsh GC Champion John Evans in straight games in the other semi.